ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

     -  The KDC does not store an eligible authentication credential (e.g., of the format accepted in the group) for the joining node.
     -  The KDC stores multiple eligible authentication credentials (e.g., of the format accepted in the group) for the joining node.
 *The 'scope' parameter is not present in the Join Request, or it is present and specifies any set of roles not included in the role list as defined in {{scope}}.

- A 4.00 (Bad Request) error response from the Group Manager to the joining node MUST have content format application/ace-groupcomm+cbor.
+ A 4.00 (Bad Request) error response from the Group Manager to the joining node MAY have content format application/ace-groupcomm+cbor and contain a CBOR map as payload.
+The CBOR map MAY include the 'kdcchallenge' parameter.
+If present, this parameter is a CBOR byte string, which encodes a newly generated 'kdcchallenge' value that the Client can use when preparing a Join Request.
+In such a case the Group Manager MUST store the newly generated value as the 'kdcchallenge' value associated with the joining node, possibly replacing the currently stored value.

- On receiving a 4.00 (Bad Request) error response, the joining Publisher node MAY send a new Join Request to the Group Manager.

 ## Join Request Response Examples